 8.3 Can scalloped potatoes be frozen?

-Absolutely!
-To freeze scalloped potatoes, prepare and bake as instructed, then cool completely.
-Store in an airtight container or freezer bag for up to 3 months.
-To thaw, place in the refrigerator overnight before reheating.
+For sure.
+Bake first, cool completely, then freeze in an airtight container for up to 3 months.
+Thaw in the fridge overnight before reheating.

 8.4 How do I make scalloped potatoes without cream?